eatcodeplay/obsidian-simple-table-math/README.md

 A plugin for Obsidian that performs mathematical operations on Markdown tables.
 It dynamically calculates and displays results within your tables as you edit them.
-You can also copy the results to your clipboard.
+You can also copy the results to your clipboard, either via a keyboard shortcut or via the context menu.

 https://github.com/user-attachments/assets/af3b295f-5bbd-497f-b507-696e9fcbb690

 ## How to Use

-Simple Table Math allows you to perform calculations (sum, average, minimum, maximum, subtraction, multiplication) on columns or rows of numbers within your Markdown tables.
+The plugin allows you to perform calculations (sum, average, minimum, maximum, subtraction, multiplication) on columns or rows of numbers within your Markdown tables.
 To trigger a calculation, place a special tag within a table cell.

 The tag follows this format: `[operation][direction][start:end][currency]`